-Size & Location: Lake Norman is the largest lake in North Carolina with 530 miles of shoreline which is longer than entire state of North Carolina measured from East to West (503 miles).
-It is located just north of the major metro area of Charlotte, currently ranked 25th in the country.
-Lake Norman's size and location provides an abundance of waterfront homes and recreational areas.
+Lake Norman is the largest lake in North Carolina with 530 miles of shoreline which is longer than the entire state of North Carolina measured from East to West (503 miles).
+Lake Norman location is 20 miles north of Charlotte, NC, currently ranked as the 25th largest metropolitan area in the country.
+Thus Lake Norman's size and location provide an abundance of waterfront homes and recreational areas.
 If you would like to read more about the history of Lake Norman please visit lakerealty.com.

 Main Channel View, Cove View, Deep Water, Water View and Low Taxes are all terms you will find as you search Lake Norman Waterfront Homes for Sale.
-Some of the terms are subjective or are used loosely but generally here is how they are defined.
+Some of the words are subjective or are used loosely but generally here is how they are defined.

 - Main Channel Views: